Claim: Photographs show a boy having his arm crushed under a truck as a punishment for stealing bread.

 A person's hand is not amputated when he steals less than the equivalent of 4.374 grams of gold [or] something that is useless.
 The penalty for the one who steals (when the above conditions are met) is that his/her right arm is amputated.

 The above photographs do not depict any form of amputation, and it is the child's left arm which goes under the wheels.
 Moreover, there are no police, judges, religious authorities, or other officials evident in any of the pictures, just a huckster with a hand-held microphone who drums up business and describes the action for the onlookers visible in the background of the first photo.
-(Also note the blanket placed under the boy's arm — something which is useful for a staged stunt but is unlikely to be provided or allowed by those intent on severely punishing a lawbreaker.)
+(Also note the blanket placed under the boy's arm: something that is useful for a staged stunt but is unlikely to be provided or allowed by those intent on severely punishing a lawbreaker.)

 The versions of these photographs circulated via e-mail generally leave out the last pictures of the original series, which show the same boy after the conclusion of the stunt: